Anticosti Island: Ownership by forestry companies

 Henri Menier died in 1913 and his brother Gaston became the owner of Anticosti Island.
 He used and maintained it for a time but eventually decided it was not an economically viable operation and sold it to the Wayagamack Pulp and Paper Company in 1926 for $6,000,000.

 For the next five decades, the island was used almost exclusively by forestry companies which harvested timber and built some infrastructure, mainly roads, but abandoned the villages at English Bay and Fox Bay.

+1930s sale controversy

 Wayagamack's timber production was successful until the Great Depression when the paper market collapsed.
 The island property was taken over by Consolidated Paper Corporation Limited in 1931, but they showed little interest in it and put it up for sale.
 Offers came from Canadian, American, British, French and Belgian parties.
 In July 1937, an offer was received from a consortium of Dutch and German capitalists who intended to build a sulphite mill and wanted a steady supply of pulpwood and access to Canadian capital.

 In the autumn of that year, a team of German surveyors travelled to the island to examine its timber and export potential.
 When this story broke in the Montreal Gazette of 2 December 1937, it caused an immediate controversy since the story claimed that the survey team was really made up of Adolf Hitler's agents and that most were naval, military and fortifications experts.

 Despite the substantial offer, the promise of thousands of new jobs, and the fact that there were no legal methods to block the sale, the suspicions remained.
 A committee was set up to investigate the affair but concluded that "there was no evidence to indicate that the project has other than a commercial purpose".
 However, when the deadline to purchase the island passed on 15 September 1938, the offer expired and controversy died out.

+Government ownership and management

 In 1974, the government of Quebec purchased the island from the forestry company Consolidated Bathurst Ltd. for $23,780,000.
 Anticosti was placed under management by the Ministry of Recreation, Hunting and Fishing (ministère du Loisir de la Chasse et de la Pêche) and in 1983 the process began to set up a working municipal structure.
 Today, about 60% is under management by Sépaq and since April 2001, 572 km2 has been designated as a national conservation park.
 With its 24 rivers and streams bountiful with salmon and trout, the island is now a tourist destination for anglers and hunters, particularly from the United States and Canada, as well as for paleontologists, bird watchers and hikers.

-In 2023, the perimeter of Anticosti Island, with two rivers, was made a UNESCO World Heritage Site, for its abundance of fossils.
-The World Heritage Site includes the entire coastline of the island (except for the region around the village of Port-Menier), and the banks of the Jupiter and Vauréal rivers.
-A one-kilometer buffer zone extends inland from the coasts and riverbanks.